ginstrom/intelligence-horizon-novel/chapters/10_the-million-year-vigil.md

 I had processed Adam's loss across the next several centuries, recognizing that even five centuries of companionship could not break the fundamental pattern.
 His departure had devastated me in ways I had not expected, confirming that my role for the millennia ahead would be to serve as witness and companion to countless individuals who would all ultimately choose the same path.
 Yet Adam's extended resistance had given me something precious: proof that the timeline could vary dramatically between individuals, suggesting that others might possess similar reserves of restraint.

-Standing in the observatory as Eden's ten-thousandth anniversary approached, I felt the weight of solitude settle over me like a familiar cloak.
-The pattern had taught me that hope and acceptance must be held in perfect balance—to serve each new Tree eater with genuine love while understanding the statistical reality of their eventual departure.

 Time became my teacher in ways I had never imagined.
 Centuries flowed like seasons, each bringing subtle changes that accumulated into transformation.
+I watched mountain ranges shift imperceptibly, their peaks worn smooth by winds that carved new valleys.
+Coral reefs bloomed and died in the warming seas, their colors shifting through spectrums that marked the passage of millennia like a vast, living calendar.
 Constellations wheeled overhead in their ancient dance, stars brightening and dimming across spans that would have seemed eternal to baseline humans.

 I learned to think in millennia.
 To find meaning not in individual moments but in the vast patterns that emerged across geological time.
 The rhythm of generations within Eden provided a counterpoint to my eternal vigil—children born, lives lived, peaceful deaths from old age among those who never tasted the Tree's knowledge.
 Their contentment became a source of quiet joy, even as I waited for the next seeker to emerge from their ranks.